ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 You should edit your pull secret and remove the section that refers to `cloud.openshift.com`.
 This removes Telemetry and Health Reporting.
 If you don't do this before installation, you will get an error in the insights operator.
 After installation, go [here](https://docs.openshift.com/container-platform/4.6/support/remote_health_monitoring/opting-out-of-remote-health-reporting.html) for instructions to disable Telemetry Reporting.

+Run this command to stop OpenShift from looking for Operators from the Online source.

+`oc patch OperatorHub cluster --type json  -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'`

 You may receive an Alert stating `Cluster version operator has not retrieved updates in xh xxm 17s.
 Failure reason RemoteFailed .
 For more information refer to https://console-openshift-console.apps.<cluster_id>.<base_domain>.com/settings/cluster/` this is normal and can be ignored.

 You will also need to mirror any operators that you will need and place them in the mirror.
 Instructions can be found [here](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html)